How To Choose Mountaineering Boots

-Let's talk about boots.
-To try and find good mountaineering boots (sometimes called Alpine boots) can be bemusing.
-Every brand outdoes the other in descriptions and lofty promises, and after hours of browsing you feel more lost than ever.
+To find good mountaineering boots (also called Alpine boots) can be confusing to say the least.
+Every brand outdoes the other in descriptions and promises of best performance, and after hours of browsing you feel more lost than ever.
+We know the feeling!

 Focus on Function

-Bottom line is that you need is shoes that help you achieve your goals.
-What brand and style you like or what price range you are comfortable with is all an individual choice.
-Here are the fundamentals of that we are looking for:
+Bottom line is that you need shoes that help you achieve your goals.
+What brand and style you like or what price range you are comfortable with is an individual choice.
+Here are the fundamentals of that to look for:

 Ankle Support

-Just like with our trekking shoes, we want the mountaineering boot to give your feet support throughout and it is crucial that they reach above the ankles.
+Just like with our trekking shoes, we want the mountaineering boot to give our feet support throughout and it is crucial that they reach above the ankles.

 Water Proof